MicrosoftDocs/sdk-api/sdk-api-src/content/memoryapi/nf-memoryapi-virtualalloc2.md

 <b>VirtualAlloc2</b> can commit pages that are already committed, but cannot reserve pages that are already reserved.
     This means you can commit a range of pages, regardless of whether they have already been committed, and the function will not fail.
-However, note that committing a large number of pages that are already committed can cause the
-    <b>VirtualAlloc2</b> call to take much longer.
+In general however, only a minimal range of mostly uncommitted pages should be specified, because committing a large number of pages that are already committed can cause the <b>VirtualAlloc2</b> call to take much longer.

 You can use <b>VirtualAlloc2</b> to reserve a block of pages and then make additional calls to <b>VirtualAlloc2</b> to
     commit individual pages from the reserved block.
 This enables a process to reserve a range of its virtual address